 Previously, Schacht held roles as managing director of Lilly University, director of Knowledge Management, and manager of Strategy and Productivity for Discovery Research.

 Dr. José Manuel Correia de Simas is currently responsible for Latin America Business.
 Simas joined Elanco in 2000 in Brazil where he held a technical role for cattle products.
 He moved to global marketing in a technical support role in 2002 and moved to the United States.
 In 2004, Simas took on the responsibility for the Argentina and Chile operations.
 In late 2005, he moved to Vienna, Austria to serve as area director for Elanco’s operations in Central-Eastern Europe/North Africa/Middle Eastern markets.
 Simas also led the U.S. beef business from 2008 to 2011.
-He has also lead B2B and Global Accounts and, prior to his actual position, has held Product Development, Regulatory and R&D operations.
+He has also led business to business and global accounts sales and has held product development, regulatory and research and development operations roles.

 Simas received a bachelor’s from the Federal University of Lavras in Brazil.
 He also holds a master’s and a doctorate in Animal Nutrition and Physiology from the University of Arizona, USA, as well as a post doctorate from the University of Sao Paulo, Brazil.

 Dave Urbanek was promoted to vice president of Elanco Manufacturing in July 2017 after having served as vice president, Elanco Animal Health Manufacturing since February 2017.
 Urbanek joined the company in June 1988.
-Urbanek has broad experience in pharmaceutical manufacturing, in both drug product and bulk manufacturing, as well as, working closely with the Lilly business units.
+Urbanek has broad experience in pharmaceutical manufacturing, in both drug product and bulk manufacturing, as well as working closely with the Lilly business units.
 Before moving to Elanco, he most recently served as Lilly’s senior director, Emerging Markets Manufacturing.
 He has held the positions of senior director, Global Diabetes Manufacturing and senior director of the external drug products operations, including all Eli Lilly contract manufacturing operations and strategic alliances.
-Prior to those roles, Urbanek was the General Manager of Lilly’s Kinsale operations in Ireland and Speke operations in Liverpool, England.
-He also served as Site Head of the Indianapolis dry products plant, and Giessen operations in Germany.
-He received his Bachelor degree in Mechanical Engineering from the Rose-Hulman Institute of Technology and obtained his MBA in Business from Indiana University.
+Prior to those roles, Urbanek was the general manager of Lilly’s Kinsale operations in Ireland and Speke operations in Liverpool, England.
+He also served as site head of the Indianapolis dry products plant, and Giessen operations in Germany.
+He received his Bachelor of Science degree in Mechanical Engineering from the Rose-Hulman Institute of Technology and obtained his Master of Business Administration from Indiana University.

 Jacques Zimmowitch is vice president of Global Quality.